Johnson presses EU to give way amid no-deal Brexit warnings

 The EU struck a withdrawal agreement with Johnson's predecessor, Theresa May, but it was rejected three times by Britain's Parliament.
 Johnson is insisting the bloc make major changes to May's spurned deal, including scrapping an insurance policy for the Irish border that has been rejected by U.K. lawmakers.

-"The withdrawal agreement is dead, it's got to go," Johnson said Monday.
+"The withdrawal agreement is dead, it's got to go," Johnson said Monday as he visited a submarine base in Scotland.
 "But there is scope to do a new deal."

 Johnson has spoken to several EU leaders by phone since he took office but has no meetings scheduled.
 His spokeswoman, Alison Donnelly, said he would not agree to negotiations unless the bloc lifts its refusal to change the withdrawal agreement.